How to Prepare for a Group Interview

 2. Fading away

 A group assignment is not the time to fade away into the background and keep quiet.
 This is your opportunity to shine.
 Focus on why you’re there, not the other participants around you.
-Whereas being too dominant will decrease your chances to show you’re suitable for the job, fading away and keeping quiet will too.
+Whereas being too dominant will decrease your chances of showing you’re suitable for the job, fading away and keeping quiet will, too.
 Speak up, talk clearly, and make sure you at least get your points and views across.

 3. Not paying attention